-The direct labor variance is the difference between the actual labor hours used for actual production and standard labor hours allowed for actual production on standard labor hour rate.
+The direct labor variance is the difference between the actual labor hours used for production and the standard labor hours allowed for production on the standard labor hour rate.

 From the definition, you can easily derive the formula: